-Hushpuppies are a requirement with all of our fried fish or shrimp.
+Jalapeno Hushpuppies are a requirement with all of our fried fish or shrimp.
 It’s a must!
-These jalapeno hushpuppies are spicy, crispy, golden brown little nuggets of fried cornbread heaven.
+They are spicy, crispy, golden brown little nuggets of fried cornbread heaven.
 No fish fry is complete without them.
 We recently had these with our Beer Battered Fish.
 If you are going to be frying fish anyway throw in some of these bad boys.
 I promise you won’t regret it.

 Chop up some pickled jalapenos and just mix them in the batter.
 Scoop with a cookie dough scoop (or spoon), and fry until done.
 The cookie dough scoop just helps keep them as round as possible.
 Sorry I didn’t get a photo of the frying method.
 I was a little busy…ok, I forgot.

 Simple ingredients that you probably already have in your kitchen.
 It takes less than 5 minutes to mix the batter and only about 5 minutes of frying time.
-Fast and easy.
+Fast and easy jalapeno hushpuppies!

 - 1 cup cornmeal